 In the context of the European Stability Mechanism (ESM)/EFSF decision for the implementation of the short-term Greek debt relief measures and following the relevant Board of Directors (BoD) decision on 20 January 2017, the Bank, along with the other three systemic Greek banks, has entered into an agreement with the EFSF, the Hellenic Republic, the HFSF and the Bank of Greece on 16 March 2017 for the exchange of the EFSF floating rate notes, which had been used for the recapitalization of the Greek banking system.
 This agreement aims to reduce Greece's interest rate risk and smoothen its debt repayment profile.
-Particularly, the said EFSF notes will be exchanged at their book value with either cash or fixed rate ones with a longer maturity, which will be sold back, after a short holding period, to EFSF.

-The implementation of the aforementioned agreement has been initiated in March 2017 through a series of separate monthly transactions, which will ultimately result in the sale of the Bank's EFSF floating rate notes at their book value.
+Particularly, the said EFSF notes will be exchanged at their book value with either cash or fixed rate ones with a longer maturity, which would be sold back, after a short holding period, to EFSF.
+The exchange is expected to take place gradually within the next months and will be implemented through a series of separate monthly transactions, which will ultimately result in the sale of the Bank's EFSF floating rate notes at their book value.

-In this context, during the period ended 30 September 2017 and in October 2017, the Bank exchanged floating rate EFSF notes of face value of $\in$ 4.4 bn and $\in$ 0.6 bn respectively, with fixed rate EFSF notes of equivalent face value.
-Up to 30 September 2017 and on 31 October 2017, exchanged EFSF notes of face value of $\in$ 4.4 bn and $\in$ 0.6 bn respectively, were sold back to the EFSF with no effect in the Bank's income statement.
-In addition, in November 2017, the Bank exchanged floating rate EFSF notes of face value of $\in$ 1.3 bn, which are expected to be sold back to the EFSF in December 2017.
-Following the above transactions, the remaining face value of the EFSF notes will amount to $\in$ 362 million, which are also expected to be sold back to EFSF.
+In this context, in the first half of 2017 and in July 2017, the Bank exchanged floating rate EFSF notes of face value of € 2.5 bn and € 955 million, respectively, with fixed rate EFSF notes of equivalent face value.
+Up to 30 June 2017 and until the end of August 2017, exchanged EFSF notes of face value of € 2.1 bn and € 1.4 bn respectively, were sold back to the EFSF.
+The above transactions had no effect in the Bank's income statement.